-The topic of abortion is among the most heated and controversial issues that mankind faces in the modern world.
-It touches the legal code of every country, as some parts of the globe restrict abortion entirely while others impose no prohibitions at all.
-As the progression of pre-natal science continuously verifies that the unborn child in the womb is a human being, the assertion that abortion is a human right becomes more and more detached from reason.
+Abortion is one of the most hotly debated issues in our modern world.
+It touches the legal code of every country, as some parts of the globe protect life beginning at fertilization while others do not enact any protections for the unborn at all.
+However, as the progression of prenatal science continues to further verify the humanity of the unborn child, the assertion that abortion is a human right becomes increasingly detached from reason.

-The vast majority of nations restrict abortions at least to some degree.
-The question is -- why?
-Why do the majority of European countries restrict abortion at 12 weeks?
-Why do many African and South American countries outlaw abortion except in instances where the mother’s life is at risk?
-Why do 26 nations in the world ban abortion without exception?
-And why are the majority of countries who allow abortion through 40 weeks notorious human rights violators?
+Around the world, the vast majority of nations protect unborn life, at least to some degree.
+The question is—why?
+Why do the majority of European countries protect unborn children after 12 weeks?
+Why do many African and South American countries protect unborn children in all cases while still allowing medical procedures to save the life of the mother?
+Why do 26 nations in the world protect unborn life without exception?
+And why are the majority of the countries that fail to protect unborn life through 40 weeks notorious human rights violators?

 The answer lies in the definition of what an unborn child is.
 It is either a human person or not.
 If an unborn child is a person, as scientific research indicates, then every nation should protect that person’s right to life.